xuankimtran/docs-1/pages/katalon-studio/docs/troubleshooting-common-exceptions-windows.md

 > Tips
 >
->* Please use **Ctrl+F** to look for the exceptions and errors you have encountered quickly.
+> * To find the exceptions and errors you encountered, use **Ctrl+F**.
->* If the exception you are looking for is not documented, please leave a comment below to request a proposed solution from the Katalon team.
+> * If you cannot find the exceptions or error message you encountered, you can leave a comment below for further support.

 <table>
 	<thead>